scottbw/analytics-udd/udd/student_on_assessment_instance.md

 Integer

 ###Notes
-The ASSESS_SEQ_ID number needs to increment with the chronological order of assessments.
+The ASSESS_SEQ_ID number should be incremented in line with the chronological order of assessment opportunities afforded to the student in respect of the specified assessment.
+The first attempt or assessment opportunity would have ASSESS_SEQ_ID = 1.
+This property relates to the number of times a student has taken, or had the opportunity to take, an assessment, not the sequence of all the assessments on a module.

 ##ASSESS_DUE_DATE
 ###Description.